ikoblik/clj-index/README.md

 # clj-index

 Indexing and matching library written in Clojure.
-Allows indexing and matching of sequences of any type.
+Works on sequences of any type.

 ## Usage

+### String index

-There are currently only two ways to index a string.
+There are currently two ways to index a string.
 1. Boyer-Moore
 2. Knuth-Morris-Pratt